 I have come to a place in life where I can no longer put off writing this letter.
 I have dreaded this day because I know what is likely to follow after certain people receive it.
 I have decided I can’t control how others will react to this letter, so it is far more important to clear the air and make sure everyone knows the facts about Bruce Gerencser.

 I won’t bore you with a long, drawn out history of my life.
-I am sure each of you have an opinion about how I have lived my life and the decisions I have made.
-I also have an opinion about how I have lived my life and and decisions I have made.
+I am sure each of you has an opinion about how I have lived my life and the decisions I have made.
+I also have an opinion about how I have lived my life and decisions I made.
 I am my own worst critic.

-I have spent most of my adult life pastoring Churches, preaching, and being involved in religious work to some degree or another.
-I have pastored thousands of people over the years, preached thousands of sermons, and participated in, and led, thousands of worship services.
+I spent most of my adult life pastoring churches, preaching, and being involved in religious work to some degree or another.
+I pastored thousands of people over the years, preached thousands of sermons, and participated in, and led, thousands of worship services.

 Today, I am publicly announcing that the affair is over.
-My wife and children have known for a long time that the affair was over, but now everyone will know.
+My wife and children have known this for a long time, but now everyone will know.

 I have always been known as a reader, a student of the Bible.
 I have read thousands of books in my lifetime and the knowledge gained from my reading and studies have led me to some conclusions about religion, particularly the Fundamentalist, Evangelical religion that played such a prominent part in my life.